AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/audience-analysis.md

 ### Alerts

 You can enable alerts to receive notifications on the status of the dataflow to your destination.
-Select an alert from the list to subscribe to receive notifications on the status of your dataflow.
 For more information on alerts, see the guide on [subscribing to destinations alerts using the UI](../../ui/alerts.md).

 * **[!UICONTROL Activation Skipped Rate Exceed]**: Be notified when activation skipped rate exceeds a threshold.